qiz-li/schoolovy/README.md

 <img src="icon.png" width= 130px align="right" />

 # Schoolovy
-> Auto-like all Schoology posts & comments
+> Auto-like Schoology posts & comments

-Share some love using this Python script to to automatically like *all posts & comments* in your [Schoology](https://www.schoology.com/) feed (20 posts max).
+Share some love using this Python script to automatically like *all posts & comments* in your [Schoology](https://www.schoology.com/) feed (20 posts max).

 ## Installation
 Clone from GitHub: